emiliorp/atlassian-apps-puppet-install/README.md

-# atlassian-apps-vagrant-install
+# atlassian-apps-puppet-install

-A project that uses Vagrant and Puppet to create and boot a VirtualBox VM with the following apps
+A project that uses Puppet to install the following apps

 * Stash
 * JIRA